LCTT/TranslateProject/sources/tech/20200925 -email-protected-- Help the Fight Against COVID-19 With Your Linux System.md

 #### System Requirements of the BOINC platform

-The BOINC distributed computing platform with which you can access [[email protected]][1] is available on a 64bit operating system such as Windows, Linux, and macOS and FreeBSD.
+The BOINC distributed computing platform with which you can access Rosetta@home is available on a 64bit operating system such as Windows, Linux, and macOS and FreeBSD.

 You will need a CPU of at least 500 MHz, 200 megabytes of free disk space, 512 megabytes of RAM, and Internet connectivity.